NeilAllen/ruby_rails/Deploying-with-rbenv.md

 Such invocation ensures that:

 1. The Ruby version for the project is used,
-2. The Unicorn version of the project's bundle is used.
+2. The Unicorn version in the project's bundle is used.

+## Containers and rbenv

+Applications deployed via a containerized architecture (e.g. Docker) should generally **not use rbenv**.

+Originally, rbenv was designed to achieve isolation between projects running on the same host system.
+Containerized runtimes are a more sophisticated mechanism for isolation and thus do not benefit from rbenv.
+Instead, just base the container for your Ruby-based app on one of the publicly available [base images for Ruby](https://hub.docker.com/_/ruby).

+The bottom line is: if you see rbenv used in a Dockerfile, they blew it.

   [chef-ruby_build]: https://github.com/fnichol/chef-ruby_build#readme